Cloning produces an instantly bootable copy of your hard drive. Here are two popular methods.

 - Download and double-click on the SuperDuper app to open it.

 - If it's not already selected, select your Mac's hard drive in the pop-up menu next to Copy.

 - Select the target hard drive in the to pop up menu.

 - Make sure the using pop-up menu reads "Backup — all files."

 - Click the Copy Now button.

-- Double-click on the Carbon Copy Cloner app icon.
+- Download and double-click on the Carbon Copy Cloner app to open it.

 - Click on the Source pop-up menu and select your Mac's boot volume from the list of local volumes.

 - Select your clone drive from the Destination menu.